yqyeoh/techpass-tenant-docs/docs/otpaas/whitelist-automation-api/add-whitelist-api.md

 ```
 Note that for the second type of error response, each error in `"errors"` would correspond to a whitelist entry that is erroneous.
 The `"entryNumber"` key is the index of the whitelist entry in the request that is errorneous, hence would allow you to know which exact entry is erroneous.

 Due to the two types of error responses, the recommended way to handle errors for this API is to check for the first type of error response.
-Subsequently, if there are no error response, check if the `"207 Multi Status"` response contains the `"errors"` key.
+Subsequently, if there are no error response, check if the `207 Multi Status` response contains the `"errors"` key.
 If the response does not contain the `"errors"` key, then there are truly no errors and all email domains and/or user emails in request should be successfully whitelisted.